lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

    - Contact constructor throws IllegalArgumentException when email is whitespace ✓
    - Contact constructor throws IllegalArgumentException when email is not of valid pattern ✓
 4. As a user, I want to be able to add a contact to my address book, so I can keep their details.
+   - addContact adds contact when valid contact is passed in ✓
+   - addContact throws IllegalArgumentException when contact is null ✓
 5. As a user, I want to be able to have a contact displayed, so I can view their details.
+   - displayContact prints contact
+   - displayContact throws IllegalArgumentException when contact is null
 6. As a user, I want to be able to search for a contact by name, so I can find a particular contact.
 7. As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.
 8. As a user, I want to be able to remove a contact, so I can...